 Transactions in own shares

-The company’s transactions in own shares are carried out over the stock exchange or by other means at market price.
+The Company’s transactions in own shares are carried out over the stock exchange or by other means at market price.
 Any services from the main shareholder are purchased at documented market price.
-Should there be an increase in capital which involves a waiver of the existing shareholders’ pre-emptive rights, and the board of directors resolves to carry out such an increase on the basis of a mandate granted by the general meeting, the board of directors will explain the justification for waiving the pre-emptive rights in the stock exchange announcement.
+Should there be an increase in capital which involves a waiver of the existing shareholders’ pre-emptive rights, and the Board of Directors resolves to carry out such an increase on the basis of a mandate granted by the general meeting, the Board of Directors will explain the justification for waiving the pre-emptive rights in the stock exchange announcement.

 Transactions with close associates

-The company’s board of directors and management are committed to promoting equal treatment of all shareholders.
+The Company’s Board of Directors and management are committed to promoting equal treatment of all shareholders.

-The company has only one class of shares.
-All shares in the company are freely negotiable.
+The Company has only one class of shares.
+All shares in the Company are freely negotiable.

 About the general meeting

-The general meeting is the company’s supreme authority and the board of directors aims to ensure that the general meeting is an efficient meeting place.
+The general meeting is the Company’s supreme authority and the Board of Directors aims to ensure that the general meeting is an efficient meeting place.

 Notice of meeting

 Notice of the general meeting is usually sent with 21 days’ notice.
-At the same time, the agenda papers will be published on the company’s website, cf. Article 5-g of the Articles of Association.
+At the same time, the agenda papers will be published on the Company’s website, cf. Article 5-g of the Articles of Association.

-The agenda papers must contain all necessary information so that the shareholders can decide on the issues to be addressed.
+The notice of the general meeting must contain all necessary information so that the shareholders can decide on the issues to be addressed.
 The registration deadline for the general meeting will be as close to the general meeting as practically possible.

 All shareholders registered in the Norwegian Registry of Securities (VPS) will receive a notice of meeting and are entitled to submit proposals and vote directly or via proxy.
-The financial calendar will be available on the company’s website.
+The financial calendar will be available on the Company’s website.

 Registration and proxy

-Registration should be made in writing, either via mail, e-mail or fax.
-The board of directors wants to facilitate so that as many shareholders as possible are able to participate.
-Shareholders, who are unable to attend in person, are encouraged to appoint a proxy.
+Registration should be made in writing, either via mail or e-mail.
+The Board of Directors wants to facilitate so that as many shareholders as possible are able to participate.
+Shareholders who are unable to attend in person, are encouraged to appoint a proxy.
 A special proxy form is available which facilitates separate

 Agenda and implementation

-The agenda is determined by the board of directors.
+The agenda is determined by the Board of Directors.
 The main items are pursuant to the requirements in the Public Limited Liability Companies Act and Article 7 of the Articles of Association.

 The minutes of the general meeting are published via a stock exchange announcement and are available at www.gcrieber-shipping.com.

-Nomination of board members up for election at the general meeting shall take place through an open dialogue between the largest shareholders.
-Based on the company’s good experience with such a process and an assessment of the composition of the owners, the company has decided not to use a nomination committee.
+Nomination of Board members up for election at the general meeting shall take place through an open dialogue between the largest shareholders.
+Based on the Company’s good experience with such a process and an assessment of the composition of the owners, the Company has decided not to use a nomination committee.
 This is a deviation from NUES’ recommendation.

-Composition of the board of directors
+Composition of the Board of Directors

-Pursuant to the company’s articles of association, the board of directors shall consist of 5-7 members who are elected by the general meeting for two years at a time.
-The chairman of the board and the deputy chairman are elected by the general meeting.
+Pursuant to the Company’s articles of association, the Board of Directors shall consist of 5-7 members who are elected by the general meeting for two years at a time.
+The Chairman of the Board and the Deputy Chairman are elected by the general meeting.

-The board of directors’ independence
+The Board of Directors’ independence

-Executive management shall not be members of the board of directors.
+Executive management shall not be members of the Board of Directors.

-Other board members do not have direct or indirect ownership interests in the company.
-The board members are regarded as independent of the company’s main shareholder and significant business relations.
+The Board members, apart from the Chairman, are regarded as independent of the Company’s main shareholder and significant business relations.

-The board of directors’ duties
+The Board of Directors’ duties

-Instructions for the board of directors
+Instructions for the Board of Directors

-Pursuant to the provisions of the Norwegian Public Limited Liability Companies Act, the board of directors has established instructions for the board of directors that provide detailed regulations and guidelines for the board of directors’ work and executive work.
+Pursuant to the provisions of the Norwegian Public Limited Liability Companies Act, the Board of Directors has established instructions for the Board of Directors that provide detailed regulations and guidelines for the Board of Directors’ work and executive work.